 The programme consists of 12 weeks’ intense training at a vocational college with a focus on in-demand skills like electricity and plumbing as well as work-readiness.
 This is followed by at least six months of workplace-based learning.
 In this way, the programme can act as a fast track to decent jobs for South Africans who do not have the opportunity to complete years of vocational education.

-Education developed in close collaboration with labour market organisations
+Education developed in close collaboration with the private sector

-The new vocational trainings have been developed in close cooperation between the vocational colleges and the social partners.
-This is an important breakthrough in South Africa where the private sector and workers’ organisations do not traditionally work with technical and vocational colleges.
+The new vocational trainings have been developed in close cooperation between the vocational colleges and the private sector.
+This is an important breakthrough in South Africa where the private sector do not traditionally work with technical and vocational colleges.
 The approach has been developed with counsel from DI and 3F and inspiration from the Danish system.

 Over the course of the four-year project, the partners behind the Initiative are creating five new vocational training programmes that match concrete needs on the labour market.
 1,500 South Africans will have completed one of these programmes in 2022.

 Upon completion of the training, 50% of the graduates are expected to be in relevant employment.
 Elijah Mohale who currently is doing his workplace-based learning with an employer has become optimistic about his future: